 TIP: Switching racks allows for more even baking.
 I’ve done this for years and get a perfectly cooked cookie every time.

-Edges should be golden brown, and crispy.
-The centers just set!
+The edges should be golden brown, and crispy.
+The centers are just set!

 Place on a cooling wire rack until cool enough to eat!
 (Note I didn’t specify a time!
 You’re using all the restraint you have!
 Just remember you like the roof of your mouth!
 Use good judgment!)